Skip to main content

 When UTF-8 encoding is enabled for the STRING data type, language-specific characters are allowed for both the input and the output.
 Examples of language-specific characters include diacritic characters and Chinese characters.

-For more information, see: Dialog: Project Settings – Compile options
+For more information, see the following: Dialog: Project Settings: Compile options

 Percent sign